founder and director

 senior director/manager PR and culinary professional programs

 Hong Kong-born Daniel Cheung is not only a hardcore foodie and a culture fiend–he is Little Adventures’ very own resident Chef Daniel, a graduate of the prestigious Le Cordon Bleu culinary school.
 Back in Hong Kong after stints in some of London’s finest Michelin starred kitchens, Daniel’s spearheaded LAHK’s expansion into professional culinary programs.
-A world citizen, he lived in five countries (Hong Kong, Canada, Singapore, Australia and the UK) by the age of 23, and speaks English, Cantonese, Japanese, French and Mandarin–and of course he’s fluent in the global language of cuisine.
-Daniel can lead you through a day of Hong Kong eating, from high to low, like the pro that he is.
+A world citizen, he lived in five countries (Hong Kong, Canada, Singapore, Australia and the UK) by the age of 23, and speaks English, Cantonese, Japanese, French and Mandarin.
+Daniel heads his own PR firm For Food’s Sake, and knows everyone who is anyone in Hong Kong’s food and beverage world.
+He will lead you through a day of Hong Kong eating, from high to low, like the pro that he is.
 He can deconstruct for you the fine details of a perfect Wonton soup, or walk you through the history, ingredients and techniques of a classic Cantonese dish.
-A Renaissance man, Daniel’s studied sociology, art and has an M.A. in anthropology–he is equally comfortable discussing Degas as he is Ducasse.
+A Renaissance man who loves his art as well as his fine food, Daniel’s has an M.A. in anthropology.

-Little Adventures’ Janice Leung is a dynamo who balances four thriving careers: she’s a food journalist, Hong Kong’s most authoritative food blogger, the co-host of Empire TV’s Sizzle and Fry, and an innovative entrepreneur.
+Little Adventures’ Janice Leung Hayes is a dynamo who balances three thriving careers: she’s a food journalist, Hong Kong’s most authoritative food blogger, and the innovative entrepreneur behind Hong Kong farm and food advocacy initiative Honestly Green.
 Janice was born in Hong Kong, and grew up here and in Australia.
 An honors graduate of the University of Melbourne (MA, linguistics), Janice has become one of Hong Kong’s most respected authorities on dining and food culture.
-Her columns and restaurant reviews appear in the South China Morning Post, Wall Street Journal, Eater.com, The World’s 50 Best Restaurants and LUXE City Guides.
+Her columns and restaurant reviews appear in the South China Morning Post, Wall Street Journal, Eater.com, The World’s 50 Best Restaurants, Conde Nast Traveller and LUXE City Guides.
 Janice’s Hong Kong food blog, E_Ting The World has become the go-to source for information on Cantonese (and Western) cuisine and dining in Hong Kong.
 Janice has channeled her passion for real food into the marketplace, by founding Tong Chong Market Hong Kong’s first weekly local and sustainable organic food market.

 Little Adventures is delighted to have Johannes Pong, one of Hong Kong’s most celebrated food, travel and lifestyle journalists, on our team.
 An authority on Hong Kong’s fine dining scene, his articles and restaurant reviews have been showcased in international publications like CNN Travel, Departures and the Wall Street Journal.
 Johannes was born in Minnesota, USA, grew up in HK, and has a MA in Linguistics– he navigates effortlessly between fluent Cantonese and English, and speaks Japanese and Mandarin, as well!
 His insider knowledge of local Cantonese cuisine and street food led the Travel Channel’s Andrew Zimmern to invite Johannes to be a guest on his hit foodie TV show “Bizarre Foods“–Johannes introduced Zimmern to HK specialties like turtle jelly and snake soup.
 Johannes also brings to Little Adventures a comprehensive knowledge of Hong Kong’s bar and nightlife scene, which he honed while writing a notoriously irreverent weekly column for HK Magazine.